Tricky interview questions in Switzerland: strategies and answers

-Swiss recruiters use tricky questions not to trip candidates up, but to read authenticity signals.
-A candidate who becomes visibly nervous or evasive loses more points than someone who gives an imperfect but honest answer.
-The strategy: understand the logic, prepare – but do not memorise scripted answers.
+Swiss recruiters use difficult questions not to trip candidates up, but to read authenticity signals.
+A candidate who becomes evasive or defensive loses more points than someone who gives an honest, imperfect answer.
+The strategy: understand the intent behind each question, prepare the structure, and do not memorise scripted responses.
+Experienced Swiss interviewers will probe behind any scripted answer within two follow-up questions.

 - "What is your greatest weakness?"